MichaelABryant/portfolio/README.md

 - Created seven machine learning models to make a regression prediction of vehicle sales price using 301 vehicle sales records and seven features
 - Performed an exploratory data analysis and feature engineered dummy variables for categorical data
 - Hyperparameter tuned the models and, with a five-fold cross validation, obtained an MAE score of $549.80 and R-squared score of 0.969
-- Example application: predictive model can be implemented onto a website for advertising cars for sale to suggest a sales price to the seller
+- Example application: predictive model can be implemented onto a website for advertising cars to suggest a sales price to the user

 <img src="Images/selling-price-fuel-type-vehicle-pred.png">